 Parents are invoiced for these fees at the beginning of the year, which can be paid either in full or each term.
 Please inform the school office if you wish to set up an automatic payment.

 If you wish to pay through parent portal please use the following link and follow the steps.

 The Bruce McLaren Hall was opened in June 2006 and has added great value to our school.
 We chose to name the building after our school’s most internationally prominent past pupil and a person whose achievements and values were worthy of aspiring to.
 The hall has a large auditorium with attached community room and kitchen facilities and it is available for hire.

 Please contact Jo Badland on (09) 520 3739 or email to organise this – email@example.com

 A regular homework habit instils self-discipline and reinforces the skills and knowledge learnt at school.
 It enables parents to share in their child’s learning.
 The amount of work set varies according to class level.
 For Years 1 – 2 we recommend 10-15 minutes per night but for Years 3 – 6 we consider 20 – 30 minutes a night is ample.
 The focus is upon, reading, spelling, and basic facts/tables knowledge.
 Teachers assign weekly tasks which may include Reading Eggs and Mathletics.

-The school PTA runs a sausage sizzle for lunch every alternate Friday.
-Order forms are sent home on Thursday and they are to be brought back on Friday.
-The options available are: – sausage and bread, bottle of water, juice box and cookie.
-This is an important fundraiser for the school and if you would like to help out please contact the PTA
+The options available are: – sausage and bread, bottle of water and a cookie.
+This is an important fundraiser for the school and if you would like to help out please contact the FOM

 No oral medication will be given by staff without prior written consent from parents.
 If your child requires medication this must be handed to the office for safe-keeping and will be administered as instructed.
 Containers must be clearly labelled with name, dosage etc. No medication should be kept in school bags or desks.